jeffreywallphd/AutoProphet/README.md

 1. Ensure you have a version of git installed on your computer appropriate for your operating system
 2. Download and install NodeJS: https://nodejs.org/en/download
 3. Clone the repository: https://github.com/jeffreywallphd/AutoProphet.git
-4. In the auto-prophet folder, rename the config_DEFAULT folder to: config
+4. In the OpenFinAL folder, rename the config_DEFAULT folder to: config
    * The folder should containa a file named: default.json
    * The file should look something like this:
    ```